Blog Archive

 Uddana Veerabhadra Temple: This temple of Veerabhadra located south east of the Chandikeswara Temple is known as Mudduviranna temple as per the inscription and was consecrated by Dalavayi Jangamayya in 1545 AD.
 The temple as a spacious Garbhagriha, an Antarala and pillared Mukhamantapa.

-The image of Chaturbhuja Veerabhadra 16 feet high is by far the largest image of Veerabhadra of Vijayanagar period found aDSC00995t Hampi.
+The image of Chaturbhuja Veerabhadra 16 feet high is by far the largest image of Veerabhadra of Vijayanagar period found at Hampi.
 The image of Veerabhadra well sculpted bears bow and arrow in the upper right and left hands and the lower hands bear sword and shield.
 At extreme right is the goad headed Dakshabrahma.

 The statue of Veerabhadra is black in colour and stands elegant.
 The visitor gets a good feeling when he/she enters inside the inner shrine.
 The same statue installed in 1545 AD. is still the main idol and it has not lost its charm.
 Photography is prohibited inside the shrine and that’s the reason i do not have any.